KULALA Guide: Switching Up Your Room Decor on A Budget

 When quarantine set it, this changed drastically.
 I could not escape my room, which at this point was a time capsule into my teenage years I had long grown out of.
 The paint had actually began to chip off from the walls – that’s how outdated we’re talking.
 If my walls could speak, surely they’d ask for a fresh coat of paint.
 My space was begging for an overhaul.

-Following the deep cleanse, it was then time to act upon switching up the scenery.
-This meant shifting furniture that has been in the same spot long enough to leave permanent markings.
-Then followed adding bits and bobs around the room.
+Following the deep cleanse came time to refresh the scenery with decorative bits and bobs.
 Urban Outfitter‘s lifestyle section was a hidden trove of homeware finds from which I copped a rug and organisational storage units.
 To distract from the hideous pink walls, I introduced prints from Society6.
 Unlike the hefty price tags that come with most artworks, Society6’s curation of prints is an affordable alternative if you, like me, are on the lookout for a temporary fix or if you, also like me, are fickle and enjoy switching up your art ever so often.
 It was also perfect timing that a friend kick-started her quarantine project of DIY foam mirrors.
 On the day of the drop, I swooped up a big #selfie-appropriate mirror – priorities, am I right?

 Lastly, followed the finishing touches: switching out my bed sheets and curtains.
 Local, ethically produced organic bed sheets from Sojao saved me from the eyesore that were my old sheets.
 Given that my bed occupied a fair share of real estate in my room, changing the sheets made for a prominent visual shift in the room.
 For curtains, I went with plain linen ones through which the sunlight would stream in every morning.
 Quite the sight to wake up to every morning – one that would transport me to a resort in Bali.

-Adding up all the expenses, the overhaul set me back by about $5o0 – money well-spent considering the sheer amount of time I’ve spent in my room of late.
-It’s still a work in progress but I’m very optimistic about where this is headed as I grow into the space.
+Adding up all the expenses, the overhaul set me back by about $500 – money well-spent considering the sheer amount of time I’ve been spending in my room of late.
+It’s still a work in progress but I’m very optimistic about where this is headed.

 What To Read Next: All the Pieces from Gucci’s First-Ever Sustainable Collection, Co-Ords are the Ultimate Cheat Code to Fuss-Free Summer Dressing and How to DIY the Roop Furoshiki Bag That’s Everywhere On Instagram | Cover Image: Qide Sim.